joelsteidl/cobras-tournament/INDEX.md

 A: 100+ easily.
 Built to scale.

 **Q: Where is the data stored?**
-A: Vercel KV (Redis).
+A: Upstash Redis.
 Automatically encrypted and backed up.

 **Q: Can I export the final standings?**
 A: You can screenshot or copy from the Table view